 - Repealed 902, which allowed a deemed paid foreign tax credit to a domestic corporation that owned 10% or more of the voting stock in certain foreign corporations along with making several conforming changes

 Treasury and the IRS have released several sets of FTC regulations that address the changes made by the TCJA to the FTC regime.
 T.D.
-9882, issued in December 2019, and, to a lesser extent, T.D.
-9866, issued in June 2019 (the 2019 final regulations), generally finalize the first set of proposed regulations issued in December 2018 (REG-105600-18).
+9882, published in December 2019, and, to a lesser extent, T.D.
+9866, published in June 2019 (the 2019 final regulations), generally finalize the first set of proposed regulations published in December 2018 (REG-105600-18).

-The 2019 final regulations address changes made to the code by the TCJA under §861 through §865, §904, §954, and §960.
+The 2019 final regulations also updated the gross up rules under §78 and the application of the election not to use a net operating loss under §965(n).
 The 2019 final regulations also updated the gross up rules under §78 and the application of the election not to use a net operating loss under §965(n).
 The 2019 final regulations also include changes relating to pre-TCJA statutory amendments.

-This roadmap highlights key takeaways from the 2019 and 2020 final regulations relating to the foreign tax credit; it does not contain a comprehensive list of every rule.
-In September 2020, Treasury and the IRS also issued REG-101657-20 (the 2020 proposed regulations), a third set of proposed FTC regulations.
+This roadmap highlights key takeaways from the final regulations relating to the foreign tax credit; it does not contain a comprehensive list of every rule.

 Download your complimentary copy today.